-The Defiance College Athletic Training Education Program (ATEP) shall endeavor to prepare athletic trainers of recognized excellence in the context of small, private, liberal arts, coeducational, residential, undergraduate learning environment.
-The ATEP shall strive to be a program of recognized excellence by virtue of preparing athletic trainers who will: (1) continue to learn after graduation, (2) make significant contributions to the profession, and (3) serve their communities with distinction.
+The Defiance College Athletic Training Program (ATP) shall endeavor to prepare athletic trainers of recognized excellence in the context of small, private, liberal arts, coeducational, residential, undergraduate learning environment.
+The ATP shall strive to be a program of recognized excellence by virtue of preparing athletic trainers who will: (1) continue to learn after graduation, (2) make significant contributions to the profession, and (3) serve their communities with distinction.

-The Defiance College ATEP mission will be accomplished by the following goals:
+The Defiance College ATP mission will be accomplished by the following goals:

 All clinical assignments are determined on an individual basis by the Program Director and the Clinical Education Coordinator upon consultation with the athletic training staff.
-The athletic training student is directly assigned to an approved clinical instructor (ACI) on or off campus.
-This ACI is responsible for the supervision and progression of the student.
+The athletic training student is directly assigned to an approved preceptor on or off campus.
+This preceptor is responsible for the supervision and progression of the student.

 Admission into the Athletic Training Program

-Admission into the Athletic Training Education Program is a two-step process.
-Students enter Defiance College as pre-athletic training majors and must complete the first year consisting of general education degree requirements and athletic training prerequisites.
+Admission into the Athletic Training Program is a two-step process.
+Students enter Defiance College as pre-athletic training majors and must complete the first year consisting of core curriculum degree requirements and athletic training prerequisites.
 The pre-professional phase is completed in their first two semesters on campus.

 Applications for admittance into the professional phase of the program are completed and submitted by March 1st.
-Completion of the ATEP requires six semesters in the professional phase of the program.
+Completion of the ATP requires six semesters in the professional phase of the program.

 Certified Athletic Trainers can be found almost anywhere.
 Whether on the playing field or in the industrial setting, Certified Athletic Trainers are in place to help people avoid injuries, embrace health and wellness, and perform to the best of their abilities.
 Certified Athletic Trainers are employed in secondary schools, intercollegiate athletics, professional athletics, sports medicine clinics, the military, sets of the movie industry, professional dance settings, or industrial and commercial settings.
 Hospitals and health clubs are also venues that create job opportunities for Certified Athletic Trainers.

-If you are interested in learning more about the program, please click here, print out the questionnaire, and send or email it to:
+If you are interested in learning more about the program, please print out the questionnaire, and send or email it to: